 “I wish I could have watched it on the physical big screen at the Venice film festival,” he said.
 “Till now, I haven’t watched the whole story yet.”

 Piseth, 25, was born in Kandal province as the middle child of five siblings, but moved to Phnom Penh at 6.

 Piseth began studying both mechanical engineering and English literature at two universities simultaneously, but he soon realized what he really wanted was to become an artist.
-He dropped out, partly to help his family earn a living, and put renewed energy into the D-Man.
+He dropped out, partly to help his family earn a living, and put renewed energy into D-Man.
 His mother is a shopkeeper, his father a private taxi driver, and he still lives with his family, he added.

 “We create songs and music in the band,” he said.
 “It is a boy band with both singing and dancing.”

 While working with the group, Piseth found acting work through contacts in the industry.
-He acted in one short film, then was invited by director Kavich Neang to play the leading role in the White Building.
+He acted in one short film, then was invited by director Kavich Neang to play the leading role in The White Building.
 Neang himself grew up in the real-world White Building.

 Piseth hurt his knee during rehearsals, and the six-month filming became a challenge, he said.
 The film — shot around Phsar Tapang and St. 51, near Central Market — required him to dance in several scenes.
-It was rewarding to see the film presented at the film festival, and to have the work recognized, he said.
+It was rewarding to have the film presented at the film festival, and to have the work recognized, he said.